Architecture

-There are three components involved in uploading:
+There are three components involved in uploading a file:

 - The client (e.g. the web app or the mobile app)